 - Buffalo milk, 100 ml – 210 mg.

 Next on the women’s chart of vital nutrients is iron.
-The essential role of iron is to help in hemoglobin formation in red blood cells.
-Women are at an elevated risk of iron deficiency leading to blood loss during menstrual cycles.
+The essential role of iron is to help in haemoglobin formation in red blood cells.
+5 Top Essential Nutrients for women are at an elevated risk of iron deficiency leading to blood loss during menstrual cycles.
 Pregnant women have the highest iron needs because they need increased blood supply for the developing baby during pregnancy.
 Furthermore, a baby in the womb would require a daily amount of iron before the baby is willing to consume an iron-rich diet on its own.

 Some good iron sources include: